Ved3264/HotelHive/docs/EXPLANATION_README.md

-# 🏨 MCP-Langchin: AI-Powered Hotel Management System
+# 🏨 HotelHive-MCP-Langchin: AI-Powered Hotel Management System

 ## What Is This System?